 - Correct use of indexes can speed up queries, but indexes can dramatically reduce the write performance.
-The performance reduction can be 90% or even more.
+The performance can be greatly reduced.
 DO NOT use indexes in production environments unless you are fully aware of their influences on your service. - If the specified property is not indexed when using the LOOKUP statement, NebulaGraph randomly selects one of the available indexes